n8n-io/n8n-docs/docs/1-0-preview.md

 ### New behavior for Date data transformation functions

  View a list of [data transformation functions that operate on dates](/code-examples/expressions/data-transformation-functions/dates/).
-Currently, they return a Date and sometimes Datetime (from Luxon).
+Currently, they may return a Date and sometimes Datetime (from Luxon).
 The new behavior will ensure the return type is always a string so that node input and output can be consistent.

 ### Fully remove the deprecated request library